-How many photos do you have sitting on your hard drive that have never been seen by others?
-Maybe it was from some outing with friends 2 years ago.
+How many photos do you have sitting on your hard drive that has never been seen by others?
+Maybe it was some outing with friends 2 years ago.
 You probably said that after you edit them you’ll make sure that they get them.
 We all know how that goes.
 The photos we promised our friends are suddenly forgotten because we never get around to editing them perfectly.
-Why not take the time and make the most out of these long lost images and at the same time make someones day?
+Why not take the time and make the most out of these long-lost images and at the same time make someone’s day?

 Due to this, I decided to start a project called Project Smile.
 I rounded up a ton of picture frames that I had laying around in my garage from a previous project and painted them.
 The next step was using this printer I somehow acquired that had tons of cartons of ink.
 I made it a goal to surprise someone with a solid memory that they most likely had forgotten.
 I would then give them a photo I was sure would bring them joy.

 It wasn’t only family and friends that I would eventually give these photos to.
 I would eventually return to ones that I had met on the street or used for past assignments during university that had helped me out but received nothing in return.

 There really is truth in the phrase that there is more happiness in giving than receiving.
 I could sense their appreciation in the fact that I thought about them enough to personally print and bring them something special.
 That’s the cool thing about photography, the joy can be two-sided.
 I bet that you have hundreds if not thousands of these mini gifts on your hard drive waiting to be shared with someone you care about.
 The key is getting them off that long lost hard drive and into the hands of others.
 What are various ways that we can do this?